joncodo/RWCodeKata/README.md

 https://github.com/PokemonTCG/pokemon-tcg-sdk-ruby

-## Asumptions in the interest of time
+## Assumptions in the interest of time

 - All Json from https://docs.pokemontcg.io/ is valid
 - You don't want any rails CRUD methods tested